danwerner21/UniFLEX/Hardware/Backplane/README.md

 An ATX power supply can deliver enough current in the 5 Volt to create fireworks on errors.

 2019-10-22
-WARNING: The first version of the backplane has an error, The connector sits at the other side from the silk image!!!!!
+WARNING: The first version of the backplane has an error, (CPU09BP_190920).
+The connector sits at the other side from the silk image!!!!!

 2019-10-22:
-Revision 1.1 of the backplane has the power connector corrected.
+Revision 1.1 of the backplane has the power connector corrected (CPU09BP_20191022).
 The old version is deleted.